 Due to current conditions caused by the coronavirus I am currently only providing telehealth.
 Telehealth is a service that uses technology to provide services from a distance without having to meet in-person.
 Video chatting and phone calls are the current options, whereas messaging or live texting are not.
 I’ve been providing telehealth since 2011 and find it perfectly fine for all services I provide.
 But the option for in-person session will likely return in the future for those that prefer it.

-The majority of states (including Missouri in which I am licensed) have passed telehealth “Parity Laws” that require private insurers to cover remote sessions similar to in-person sessions.
-Many 3rd party payers have been reimbursing telehealth for quite some time.
-Many of the insurance plans and EAPs that previously did not allow telehealth as a covered service are currently allowing it during current conditions.
-I am in-network for most commercial insurances and EAPs in the mid-Missouri area.
+Insurance plans and EAPs that previously did not allow telehealth as a covered service are currently allowing it during current conditions.
+I am in-network for most commercial insurances and EAPs in the mid-Missouri area and in some circumstances I can currently practice outside of Missouri.
 If you are concerned about coverage we can discuss financials.

 Telehealth has increasingly become a valuable option for many people for a variety of reasons.
 Pros and cons of telehealth can be found on the Telehealth Informed Consent form that is required before starting.
 Video chatting is preferred rather than just a voice call and in some cases the only option.
 If you are unable or unwilling to use video chatting or a phone call for sessions we can discuss what you can do.